Updated: June 15, 2020

 NIH Guidance for Funded Clinical Trials dated March 16, 2020

-All changes to any research protocols still need to be reviewed and approved by the IRB except for the incorporation of the screening as described below as well as any measures needed to avoid an immediate apparent hazard to a patient/participant.
+All changes to any research protocols still need to be reviewed and approved by the IRB except for the incorporation of the screening for COVID-19 to avoid an immediate apparent hazard to a patient/participant.

 Research teams should take the following actions now: